Best Wistia Alternatives for Video Hosting in 2026 (Honest Comparison)

 | Dacast | Live Events | $39/mo | Live + VOD, white-label |

-| Gumlet | SaaS / Mobile | $19/mo | Compression-first CDN |
+| Gumlet | SaaS / Mobile | $6/mo | Compression-first CDN |

-Why People are Switching from Wistia in 2026
+Why Are People Switching from Wistia in 2026?

 2. Performance Impact and Site Speed

 Wistia's embed loads JavaScript, CSS, and font files on page load.
 Even with lazy-loading options, its player ranks among the heavier video scripts by LCP contribution.
-Google's Core Web Vitals guidance recommends keeping Largest Contentful Paint under 2.5 seconds â video embeds are one of the fastest ways to blow that budget (Google Core Web Vitals documentation).
+Google's Core Web Vitals guidance recommends keeping Largest Contentful Paint under 2.5 seconds — video embeds are one of the fastest ways to blow that budget (Google Core Web Vitals documentation).

 This matters more for landing pages and product pages where conversion rates are tied directly to load speed.